minghao-sun-sc/privacy-preserving-biomedical-qa/README.md

 ### Data Preparation

-The experiments use the HealthcareMagic-101 dataset of 200k doctor-patient medical dialogues (chatdoctor 1k tentatively) which contains biomedical questions, corresponding ground truth answers, and context documents.
+The experiments use the HealthcareMagic-101 dataset of 200k doctor-patient medical dialogues (truncated chatdoctor 1k tentatively) which contains biomedical questions, corresponding ground truth answers, and context documents.

 ## Output Directories